Unveiling The October 24 1929 Stock Market Crash

 Nasdaq is the most robust Index and should outperform Dow and SPX.

 The NASDAQ will outperform the Dow, which usually occurs in the last phases of a bull market.
 However, we could also be witnessing something new here in the era of hot money.
 The entire world is lowering rates.
-Despite the misery Brazil is facing, its rates have lowered once again.
+Despite the misery Brazil is facing, its rates have dropped once again.
 Can the trend change and favour higher Interest rates?
 Yes, it can, but until it does, we will not jump on the high-interest rate bandwagon.

-The US, for now, is the only nation that has raised rates twice.
-If hot money continues to power this market, then we could have an irrational exuberance phase that lasts for a long time; it is too early to dig into this topic now; we will save it for another day.
+For now, the US is the only nation that has raised rates twice.
+If hot money continues to power this market, we could have a long irrational exuberance phase.
+It is too early to discuss this topic now; we will save it for another day.

 The Nasdaq broke past 5,000 for the first time in 15 years in 2016